SENULT/SENULT/README.md

-<h2 align="left">Hi 👋!
-My name is Anh and I'm a student at FPT University, from Da Nang city in VietNam</h2>
+<h2 align="left">My name is Anh and I'm a student at FPT University, from Da Nang city in VietNam</h2>

 ###